Skip to Content

 a bowl of homemade vegetarian chili made with bell pepper, sweet potato, onion and beans topped with avocado and green onions

 • This is best with a variety of beans.
 But if you only have black beans and pinto beans (or some combo therein) that’ll work too.
-You might get a little crazy and throw some chickpeas in there!
-Our Black Bean Soup recipe is another great bean recipe.
+I’ve added chickpeas, white beans and cooked lentils before.
+The recipe is very flexible.

 a bowl of homemade vegetarian chili made with bell pepper, sweet potato, onion and beans topped with avocado and green onions